Kerr Black Hole Evaporation and Page Curve: Numerical Results for the Kerr Black Hole Evaporation

 Let us first look at an example with the initial conditions $M(0) = 1$ and $J(0) = 1/2$.
-The von Neumann entropy is shown in Fig.~\ref{fig:Kerr Page Curve J=1/2}.
+The time evolutions of $M(t)$ and $J(t)$ are shown in Figs.~\ref{fig:M(t)} and \ref{fig:J(t)}, while the von Neumann entropy is shown in Fig.~\ref{fig:Kerr Page Curve J=1/2}.

-Compared to the Schwarzschild black hole, the Kerr black hole evaporation has one important feature that we would like to emphasize.
-In general, both the mass $M(t)$ and the angular momentum $J(t)$ decrease in time, but $J(t)$ first decreases to zero.
-Let us call this time $t_0$.
-At $t_0$, the Kerr black hole effectively reduces to a Schwarzschild black hole, hence, the time evolution after $t_0$ will become the same as the Schwarzschild black hole.
-However, in practice $t_0$ is very close towards the end of the black hole evaporation.
+Compared to the Schwarzschild black hole, the Kerr black hole evaporation has several important features we want to emphasize.
+In general, both the mass $M(t)$ and the angular momentum $J(t)$ decrease in time.
+We observe that $M(t)$ and $J(t)$ vanish almost simultaneously at the end of the black hole evaporation (see Figs.~\ref{fig:M(t)} and \ref{fig:J(t)}), i.e., a Kerr black hole does not evolve into a Schwarzschild black hole during its entire evaporation process.
+However, to the best of my knowledge, no first principles guarantee this fact.
 I changed several different initial conditions of $J(0)$, and this feature holds for all the cases.
-Another feature should be noticed by comparing Fig.~\ref{fig:Kerr Page Curve J=1/2} through Fig.~\ref{fig:Kerr Page Curve J=3/4} is that, the larger $J(0)$ is, the faster the black hole evaporation takes place.
+Another noticeable feature from Fig.~\ref{fig:Kerr Page Curve J=1/2} through Fig.~\ref{fig:Kerr Page Curve J=3/4} is that, the larger $J(0)$ is, the faster the black hole evaporation takes place.
+Moreover, the Page time $t_*$ is not precisely half of a Kerr black hole's lifetime.
+Instead, it depends on the initial conditions.
+The numerical values of the Page time $t_*$ and the lifetime $t_L$ for different initial conditions are listed in Tab.~\ref{tab:NumValues}.

 Similar to the Schwarzschild black hole case discussed in Sec.~\ref{sec:Review}, we can refine the Page curve of the Kerr black hole by considering the black hole initially maximally entangled with a reference system.
-Then the time $t_*$ splits into $t_{12}$ and $t_{23}$, and the black hole evaporation can be divided into 3 stages, as described in Sec.~\ref{sec:Review}.
-We show the numerical results explicitly for the Kerr black hole with $M(0) = 1$ and $J (0) = 1/2$ starting from $f=0.1$ through $f=1$ in Fig.~\ref{fig:KerrPageCurveRefined1} through Fig.~\ref{fig:KerrPageCurveRefined10}.
-From these refined Page curves, we see features similar to the Schwarzschild case \cite{Page:2013dx}.
+Then the time $t_*$ splits into $t_{12}$ and $t_{23}$, and the black hole evaporation can be divided into three stages, as described in Sec.~\ref{sec:Review}.
+We show the numerical results explicitly for the Kerr black hole with $M(0) = 1$ and $J (0) = 1/2$ starting from $f=0.1$ through $f=1$ in Fig.~\ref{fig:KerrPageCurveRefined1} through Fig.~\ref{fig:KerrPageCurveRefined10}, where all the entropies of the Hawking radiation are computed by integrating \eqref{eq:Srad rate} without using the parameter $\beta$.
+These refined Page curves show features similar to the Schwarzschild case \cite{Page:2013dx}.